Call-me-Zak/ASP.NET-CORE-Web-App/README.md

 ![image](https://github.com/user-attachments/assets/0980ca91-936e-4fe8-9157-3ce77922f8bf)

-And the API has been succesfully deployed to Azure !
+Our magnificent API has been succesfully deployed to Azure ! 🥳

 ![image](https://github.com/user-attachments/assets/fddae279-1ebe-4a0b-b2ab-087b23a20e44)

 If you stuck around this long, it also adapts to mobile

 ![image](https://github.com/user-attachments/assets/1c9c0f3a-d747-4022-bd83-97c7616985cd)

-Fun fact:
+##### Fun fact:
-By the time you're reading this the API is most likely down, cause Azure requires a subscription fee to keep it up, and you know the limitation that comes with free subscriptions.
+By the time you're reading this our hardworking API is most likely down, cause Azure requires a subscription fee to keep it up, and you know the limitation that comes with free subscriptions.

-A memorial to my lovely API
+A memorial to my lovely API project.
 ```https://fruitapi-zak.azurewebsites.net/swagger/index.html```